 Gillie and Marc were embroiled in a controversy earlier this year.
 A statue they created featuring a Dogman holding a big red apple, to be displayed in Chinatown, was met with opposition from the community.
 Locals used the city not to install the work saying that an image of a man with a dog’s head was insulting.
 Eventually the statue made its way to Melbourne, Australia.

-Finally, here’s a link to an earlier Urban Dog post about another controversial canine statue down on Wall Street that had to be removed.
+Finally, here’s a link to an earlier Urban Dog post about a controversial canine statue down on Wall Street that had to be removed.

 If you know of other dog statues in New York, send us an email and we’ll update this post.